interledger/coil-wordpress-plugin/README.md

 ## Cypress Tests
 To run the tests you will need to:

-- load the included SQL database, found in `/tests/cypress/fixtures/test-database.sql`
+- Replace your existing WP database with this test snapshot, found in `/tests/cypress/fixtures/test-database.sql`
 - `npx cypress run`

 or if you want to use the tests with a GUI